nnadagouda95/nnadagouda95.github.io/README.md

 ## Publication

 G. Canal, M. Connor, J. Jin, N. Nadagouda, M. O'Shaughnessy, C. Rozell, and M. Davenport,  <a href="/docs/papers/icassp-2020.pdf" target="_blank">The Picasso Algorithm for Bayesian Localization Via Paired Comparisons in a Union of Subspaces Model</a>,  in Proc.
 IEEE Int.
-Conf. on Acoustics, Speech and Signal Processing (ICASSP)}, May, 2020.
+Conf. on Acoustics, Speech and Signal Processing (ICASSP), May, 2020.

 ## Poster